Philippe Ragueneau

 Philippe Ragueneau (19 November 1917 – 22 October 2003) was a French journalist and writer.
 He was born in Orléans (Loiret) and died in Gordes (Vaucluse).
 Ragueneau was a resistance and then military fighter during World War II, and friend of the General Charles de Gaulle.

+He is a graduate of HEC Paris.

-After the war, Reguneneau became a journalist and a political ally of de Gaulle, joining his cabinet in 1958.
+After the war, Ragueneau became a journalist and a political ally of de Gaulle, joining his cabinet in 1958.
 In the 1970s, he was a television writer and producer.